Minimize EMI in Automation Facilities

+The ability to control both the speed and torque of motors was an evolution of power electronic control systems that has been labeled "Industrial Drive."
+This term is misleading as it refers to a system that contains the motor and all associated electronic controls.
+The current term for motor controls is variable frequency drive or VFDs.
 The VFD consists of three parts: the rectifier, the DC link, and the inverter.
 The rectifier takes the incoming AC power and transforms it to DC power.
 The DC link has several capacitors to store the energy from the output of the rectifier.
 The inverter creates a 2-20 kHz signal that is used to create the output waveform using pulse width modulation (PWM).

 Most VFDs use IGBT for power transistors.
-The switching speeds of the IGBTs can be higher than 700Volts/milli-second.
-This speed can reduce the power loss during switching.
+The switching speeds of the IGBT can be higher than 700 volts/milli-second and can reduce power loss during switching.
 However, this creates electromagnetic interference (EMI) in the rest of the machine.
 The high frequency coupled with the large voltage switching potentially creates two adverse effects.
 First, the cables between the VFD and the motor become antennas with noise for a signal.
-The radiated effects can reach 200Volts/meter.
-If any other cables are placed near the motor cables, the two will couple and the noise will infiltrate the system.
+The radiated effects can reach 200 volts/meter.
+If any other cables are placed near the motor cables the two will couple and the noise will infiltrate the system.
 Second, the noise will propagate back through the power input to the drive.
-This will not have the same energy as the motor leads but is definitely high enough to disturb other components in the system.
-This necessitates the use of Enerdoor's EMI/RFI filters.
+This will not have the same energy as the motor leads but is high enough to disturb other components in the system and necessitates the use EMI-RFI filters to mitigate the disturbance.

 An asynchronous motor is any motor directly supplied by a 3-phase power network.
-The inner portion, called the rotor, rotates at a frequency less than the supplied power, 50/60Hz.
+The inner portion called the rotor, rotates at a frequency less than the supplied power of 50/60 Hz.
 The fixed outer portion is called the stator.
 An asynchronous motor will turn at slightly less than the power supply frequency.
 The difference in frequency between the supplied power and the rotational speed of the rotor is called scroll.

-The synchronous motor is a motor that is also supplied by a 3-phase power network.
-As the motor turns at exactly the same speed as the supplied power, the motor must be pre-spun to the proper frequency before being coupled to the power supply.
+A synchronous motor is a motor that is also supplied by a 3-phase power network.
+However, as the motor turns at exactly the same speed as the supplied power, the motor must be pre-spun to the proper frequency before being coupled to the power supply.

 |Browse Recommended Filters|